Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * ***Push Notifications, Daily and Weekly Challenges, In-game Events:*** These retention features may be prioritized in future versions of the game to retain the player base, but will not be implemented in version 1.0 since improving the core game experience will be the best way to retain new players in the games infancy.

 * ***Game Content Scalability:*** We think it is important to build a game that makes adding new content easy, but we are focused on the main gameplay at this time.
 Also, AI implementation in the game should add a fresh experience that will allow the need for new content to be minimized in the future.

+* ***Platform Access:*** The focus on version 1.0 will be game mechanics so we will develop for only one platform.
+We will choose a popular platform to reach a larger audience.
+If successful the game could be expanded to other platforms in version 2.0.